nj home citizen business government services A to Z departments

 • Enter the depth range of each soil layer in the advanced version of J&E spreadsheet (NJ-GW-ADV).
 Select the built-in soil properties for each layer.

-Modifying the depth to ground water and/or the depth of the foundation (NJ-GW-SCREEN or NJ-GW-ADV)
+Modifying the depth to ground water (NJ-GW-SCREEN or NJ-GW-ADV)

-• Enter the depth of foundation and/or the depth of water table on either the screening (NJ-GW-SCREEN) or advanced (NJ-GW-ADV) spreadsheet.
-If the depth of the foundation (bottom of the enclosed space floor) is a value other than 15 cm (slab) or 200 cm (basement), the NJ-GW-ADV model must be used.
+• Enter the depth of the water table on either the screening (NJ-GW-SCREEN) or advanced (NJ-GW-ADV) spreadsheet.